changehero Blog

 Author: Alexander

 Have you ever been intrigued by the way traders seemingly can predict price changes with mysterious arrows, shapes, and patterns?
 There is nothing random about it: they are using the ages-old know-how of stock market traders.
-In this guide, the ChangeHero team will demystify their tools, so you will be able to use chart patterns to capitalize on price dynamics, too.
+In this guide, the ChangeHero team will demystify their tools, so you will be able to use chart patterns to capitalize on crypto price dynamics, too.

 Key Takeaways